MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         - **Virtual network**: Select the virtual network that has direct connectivity to the workloads that you want to monitor and to your domain controller and DNS server.
         - **Subnet**: Select a subnet that has at least 32 IP addresses to house the instance.
 The minimum address space is 28.

            The subnet can have existing resources in it.
-However, don't choose the subnet that houses the SQL managed instance because it won't contain enough IP addresses to house the Azure Monitor SCOM Managed Instance components.
+However, don't choose the subnet that houses the SQL managed instance because it won't contain enough IP addresses to house the SCOM Managed Instance (preview) components.

            >[!Note]
            >Ensure that you have a NAT gateway associated with the subnet that you choose.
     - **SCOM managed instance interface**:
         - **Static IP**: Enter the static IP for the load balancer.
-This IP should be in the selected subnet range for Azure Monitor SCOM Managed Instance.
+This IP should be in the selected subnet range for SCOM Managed Instance (preview).
         - **DNS name**: Enter the DNS name that you attached to the static IP from the preceding step.
     - **gMSA details**:
         - **Computer group name**: Enter the name of the computer group that you create after creation of the gMSA account.